colinbate/bate.dev/src/content/garden/Backstories.md

 +++

 ## Overview
-A mobile-first, personal-focused book tracking app optimized for audiobook-heavy, series-driven readers (especially LitRPG, sci-fi, and fantasy).
+A mobile-first, personal-focused book tracking app optimized for audiobook-heavy, series-driven readers (especially [[LitRPG]], sci-fi, and fantasy).
 Designed for users who want to move away from Goodreads and manage their personal reading library without social features.
 Core differentiators include support for series tracking, audiobook imports, and flexible metadata for indie and Amazon-exclusive books.

 ---